TerrySimBar/credit-risk-classification/README.md

 In general, the model is more accurate and effective than the model for the original data.

 #### Recommendations

-Based on the analysis of the classification reports for the original data and the resampled data, the logistic regression model for the resampled data is highly recommended for predicting credit risk, especially healthy loans (Class 0).
-The model for the resampled data shows improved performance for predicting high-risk loans (Class 1) with higher, recall, and F1-score.
-The model for the resampled data yields a accuracy score of 1.00, an improvement over the accuracy score of 0.99 for the model for the original data, and this indicates that the model for the resampled data is overall more accurate and effective than the model for the original data.
+The model for the resampled data improved in accuracy from 0.99 to 1.00, and the F1-score and recall for high-risk loans improved from 0.88 to 0.93 and 0.89 to 1.00, respectively.
+However, the precision for healthy and high-risk loans remained the same at 1.00 and 0.87, respectively.
+While the model for the resampled data shows overall improvement, it did not do better at predicting high-risk loans.
+A more effective model will be needed to predict high-risk loans with better precisiion, since an entity that lends money would want all the loans it approves to be healthy loans.

 <br>